Memorial Day & Veteran's Day

 9/11 and other historic turning points.
 It is time for today's Pittsfield residents, both young and old, to recall

-not just the events within their lifetimes, but also to learn, honor and commemorate the original local heros of
+not just the events within their lifetimes, but also to learn, honor and commemorate the original local heroes of

 Memorial Day and to confirm again that we have NOT "forgotten as a people the cost of a free and undivided